memarin/scrum/start_scrum.md

 2. What does not work?
 3. What we should start doing?

-How to improve estimates and maximing work during sprints should also be tackled in this meeting
+How to improve estimates and maximing work during sprints should also be tackled in this meeting.

 ##References
 - Deemer, P., Benefield, G., Larman, C., Vodde, B., (2012) THE SCRUM PRIMER: A Lightweight Guide to the Theory and Practice of Scrum Version 2.0.